 Acolyte Caecus: Many of you ask.
 Where is Corydon Deus?
 He performed great wonders years ago.
 We’ve all heard stories of how he split mountains into two.
 How he lifted an entire continent into the sky.
 His voice used to stretch out from his tower in Vehere, smiting nations in his wrath.
 The entire world trembled at the thought of displeasing him.
 Our grandparents lived a glorious life.
 But where is he now!?

 I tell you people, he has hid his face to test our faith.
 He rewarded our grandparents for what faith they had while he was present.
 But their faith was easy.
 He will reward us even more for having faith when things are hard.
 How great is our love if we can stay waiting for him in the Heremus, tortured by its winds, harassed by the Reditus and their drones, hoping against all hope.

+Caeser: Oh boy, we offer him our unfailing faithfulness and in exchange we get to chew on Dark root and get torn apart by the winds of the Heremus?
+Give me a bre-

+Augustus hits him.

+AUGUSTUS: Ssshhh! (whispers) Show some respect!

-I know many of you are tempted to leave camp to live with the Reditus.
+HIGH PRIEST: I know many of you are tempted to leave camp to live with the Reditus.
 Many of you long for the comforts of green grass and cool gentle winds.
 But I tell you that all these things will be like goads poking your soul.
 You’ll feel the cool wind blowing in your face, but fire will be consuming from inside.
 You’ll indulge in wine and fine things but on your bed in the quiet your soul will vomit these luxuries into the darkness.
 Don’t give up!
 Don’t give in!
 You will soon be rewarded oh faithful one.
 Don’t drink from the pond of temporary pleasure when just with a little patience you will soon receive an ocean of bliss when Corydon Deus once again shows his face to his faithful.

 In the meantime, as we wait, hold fast to the teachings of the high priest.
 He will keep you from damning your soul and corrupting it with lies from the Reditus.
 The high priest is Corydon Deus’ appointed vassal on Gaia.
 He knows the deep things of Corydon Deus and will keep you from going astray.
 By putting your trust into the high priest you are putting your faith in Corydon Deus.
 Amen.